Oluwasetemi/css-note/slides.md

 # Anchor Positioning
 <div />

 Anchor positioning allows you to place items relative to where another element is.
-Seems pretty obvious when put like that, but that’s what it is.
-You declare an element an anchor and give it a name, then can position elements to the top/right/bottom/left (or center, or the logical equivalents) of the anchor.
+The beauty is the `anchor` attribute coming to html, you declare an element an anchor and give it a name, then can position elements to the top/right/bottom/left (or center, or the logical equivalents) of the anchor, it comes with a possible fallback if there is no room to anchor.
+Helps eliminate the need for things like [Float UI](https://floating-ui.com/)

 ```css
 .el {